Department of Theater Arts

 This course examines theories and analyses of dramatic genres, from ancient to modern times.
 A specific emphasis is placed on the historical-critical method, as students learn how drama reflects the social context in which it was created.

 THTR 471, Advanced Acting for the Camera, 3 Units

-This course is a continued intensive approach to acting for film and television.
-It helps prepare students for the real world demands of auditioning, current styles, and professional protocol used in the entertainment industry and on set.
+This course is a continued intensive approach to acting for film and television, preparing students for the real-world demands of auditioning, current styles, and professional protocol used in the entertainment industry and on set.
 Students perform in several scenes shot on digital video and assemble a demo reel of their work.

 THTR 472, Business of Acting/Hollywood Showcase, 3 Units